solaris-83/UIFramework/README.md

 ## Unit Tests

 `UIFramework.sln` currently has **no unit test project**.
-The repository still contains a `UIFramework.UnitTest` folder with MSTest tests, but it targets the legacy `UIFrameworkDotNet` library and is no longer part of the solution — it is not applicable to the `UIFramework` project described in this README.
+A previous `UIFramework.UnitTest` folder with MSTest tests targeted the legacy `UIFrameworkDotNet` library; both have since been removed from the repository along with the rest of the legacy code.

 ---